aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

     return ddf_c / dx**2
 ```

-To compute the second-order derivative of our previously defined (mathematical) function `f_c` we call the (Python) function like this:
+To compute the second-order derivative of our previously defined (mathematical) function `f_c`, we call the (Python) function like this:

 ```python
 ddf_c_from_func = compute_ddf_c(f_c)